 Government payers, such as Medicare and Medicaid, as well as insurers, including managed care organizations, have increased their efforts to control the cost, utilization and delivery of health care services.
 From time to time, Congress has considered and implemented changes in the Medicare fee schedules in conjunction with budgetary legislation.
 Further reductions of reimbursement for Medicare services or changes in policy regarding coverage of tests may be implemented from time to time.
-Reimbursement for the pathology services component of our business is also subject to statutory and regulatory reduction.
+Reimbursement for the pathology services component of the Company's business is also subject to statutory and regulatory reduction.
 Reductions in the reimbursement rates of other third-party payers may occur as well.
-Such changes in the past have resulted in reduced prices as well as added costs and have decreased test utilization for the clinical laboratory industry by adding often more complex new regulatory and administrative requirements.
-Further changes in federal, state, local and third-party payer regulations or policies may have a material adverse impact on our business.
-Actions by agencies regulating insurance or changes in other laws, regulations, or policies may also have a material adverse effect upon the Company's business.
+Such changes in the past have resulted in reduced prices as well as added costs and have decreased test utilization for the clinical laboratory industry by adding more complex new regulatory and administrative requirements.
+Further changes in federal, state, local and third-party payer regulations, or policies may also have a material adverse impact on the Company's business.

-The Company could face significant monetary damages and penalties and/or exclusion from the Medicare and Medicaid programs if we violate health care antifraud and abuse laws.
+The Company could face significant monetary damages and penalties and/or exclusion from the Medicare and Medicaid programs if we violate health care anti-fraud and abuse laws.

 The Company is subject to extensive government regulation at the federal, state and local levels.
-The Company's failure to meet governmental requirements under these regulations, including those relating to billing practices and relationships with physicians and hospitals, could lead to civil and criminal penalties, exclusion from participation in Medicare and Medicaid and possible prohibitions or restrictions on the use of our laboratories.
+The Company's failure to meet governmental requirements under these regulations, including those relating to billing practices and relationships with physicians and hospitals, could lead to civil and criminal penalties, exclusion from participation in Medicare and Medicaid and possible prohibitions or restrictions on the use of its laboratories.
 While the Company believes that it conducts its operations and relationships with care in an effort to meet all statutory and regulatory requirements, there is a risk that government authorities might take a contrary position.
 Such occurrences, regardless of their outcome, could damage the Company's reputation and adversely affect important business relationships it has with third parties.

-The Company's business could be harmed from the loss or suspension of a license or imposition of a fine or penalties under, or future changes in, the law or regulations of the Clinical Laboratory Improvement Amendments of 1988 or those of Medicare, Medicaid or other federal, state or local agencies.
+The Company's business could be harmed from the loss or suspension of a license or imposition of a fine or penalties under, or future changes in, or interpretations of, the law or regulations of the Clinical Laboratory Improvement Act of 1967, and the Clinical Laboratory Improvement Amendments of 1988 or those of Medicare, Medicaid or other federal, state or local agencies.

 The clinical laboratory testing industry is subject to extensive regulation, and many of these statutes and regulations have not been interpreted by the courts.
 The Clinical Laboratory Improvement Amendments of 1988 ("CLIA") extend federal oversight to virtually all clinical laboratories by requiring that they be certified by the federal government or by a federally-approved accreditation agency.
-The sanction for failure to comply with CLIA requirements may be suspension, revocation or limitation of a laboratory's CLIA certificate, which is necessary to conduct business, as well as significant fines and/or criminal penalties.
-In addition, the Company is subject to regulation under state law.
-State laws may require that laboratories and/or laboratory personnel meet certain qualifications, specify certain quality controls or require maintenance of certain records.
+The sanction for failure to comply with CLIA requirements may be suspension, revocation of laboratory's CLIA certificate, which is necessary to conduct business, as well as significant fines and/or reiminal penalties.
+In addition, the Company is subject to regulation, under state laws.
+State laws may require that laboratory personnel meet certain qualifications, specify certain qualify controls or require maintenance of certain records.